A proof of Perrin-Riou's Heegner point main conjecture: Introduction

+As mentioned above, Howard's results towards Conjecture~\ref{conj:HPMC} were based on an adaptation to the anticyclotomic setting of the Kolyvagin system machinery of Mazur--Rubin \cite{mazur-rubin-book}, which provides upper bounds on the size of Selmer groups.
+As already observed by Kolyvagin \cite{kolyvagin-selmer}, the upper bound provided by this machinery can be shown to be sharp under a certain non-vanishing hypothesis; in the framework of \cite{mazur-rubin-book}, this corresponds to the Kolyvagin system being \emph{primitive}, see Definitions~4.5.5 and 5.3.9 in \cite{mazur-rubin-book}.

-The construction of cohomology classes by Bertolini--Darmon \cite{bertolini-darmon-imc-2005} and their reciprocity laws (as refined by Pollack--Weston \cite{pw-mu}) were instrumental to W.~Zhang's proof of Kolyvagin's conjecture \cite{wei-zhang-mazur-tate}.
-The ensuing structures were axiomatized by Howard \cite{howard-bipartite} into a theory of \emph{bipartite Euler systems}, and adapting ideas from \cite{mazur-rubin-book} to this setting, a criterion for the theory to provide a proof of the equality (not just a divisibility) in a corresponding ``main conjecture'' was given.
+Motivated by the ingenious Euler system argument introduced by Bertolini--Darmon in \cite{bertolini-darmon-imc-2005}, Howard developed a theory of \emph{bipartite Euler systems} \cite{howard-bipartite}, which provides an alternative way to obtain upper bounds on Selmer groups without the need to apply Kolyvagin derivatives.
+Moreover, Howard also proved a criterion for his theory to yield a proof of the equality (rather than just one of the divisibilities) in a corresponding Iwasawa main conjecture.

-In a sense that we make precise in $\S\ref{sec:bipartite}$, Howard's criterion can be interpreted as the condition that the given bipartite Euler system be ``$\Lambda$-primitive''.
-On the other hand, digging into the proof of the main result of \cite{wei-zhang-mazur-tate}, we show that the Bertolini--Darmon bipartite Euler system is ``primitive''.
+In a sense that will be made precise in $\S\ref{sec:bipartite}$, Howard's criterion for equality can be interpreted as the condition that the given bipartite Euler system is ``$\Lambda$-primitive''.
+On the other hand, digging into the proof of some of the main results in \cite{wei-zhang-mazur-tate}, we show that the constructions of Bertolini--Darmon \cite{bertolini-darmon-imc-2005} (as refined by Pollack--Weston \cite{pw-mu} and Chida--Hsieh \cite{chida-hsieh-main-conj}) yield a bipartite Euler system that is ``primitive''.
 Thus, by showing the implication